 Most small businesses aren’t able to financially hire permanent employees and that makes it hard to identify and hire the right talent.
 That’s why gig work is key here because you can hire someone temporarily, and they can work remotely instead of at the office.

 A lot more people are choosing to adopt a green lifestyle.
-Beyond Meat is a maker of plant-based proteins and since its launch, its experienced a massive increased in stock prices – by over three times!
-However, for consumers, living an eco-conscious lifestyle doesn’t just mean following a vegetarian diets and using organic hygiene products.
+Beyond Meat is a maker of plant-based proteins and since its launch, it experienced a massive increase in stock prices – by over three times!
+However, for consumers, living an eco-conscious lifestyle doesn’t just mean following vegetarian diets and using organic hygiene products.
 Now companies of all types and sizes are amping up their efforts in order to save energy, lower carbon dioxide, use sustainable materials more often and streamline packaging.

 Small Business Trends says that when appealing to new consumers, who are already in the green market, it’s not enough to just be green.
 “The answer may lie in supplying consumers with details — and authenticity.”
 As a company, you must help the customer understand exactly what an eco-friendly choice means for you and also for them.